 GLOBAL SUPPLY CHAIN DISRUPTION

 The Coronavirus outbreak initially started as a healthcare crisis in January 2020 but has quickly created a global supply chain disruption which forced manufacturers and suppliers all over the world to halt their operations due to the lack of parts and their just in time inventory and delivery systems.
-However, it has meanwhile also become a demand crisis for most industry sectors and many business experts and economists already agree that this combination will likely wipe out entire industries, no matter if it will take us several months or just a few more weeks to get control over the healthcare issue since even with a reopening of our businesses and stores in a few weeks it will only be possible to do so with a reduced capacity due to continued supply shortages and lesser demand for our products and services.
+However, with the second wave and appearance of new coronavirus variant in several countries at the end of 2020 it has meanwhile become a demand crisis for most industry sectors and many business experts and economists already agree that this combination will likely wipe out entire industries, no matter if it will take us several months or just a few more weeks to get control over the healthcare issue.
+Even with a reopening of our businesses and stores after the end of re-introduced lockdowns and restrictions it will only be possible to do so with a reduced capacity due to ongoing measures and rules and the continued supply shortages and lesser demand for products and services.
+According to health care professionals this situation will continue until a certain vaccine coverage level has been achieved.

 The service sector which is currently the worst-affected economic sector will sooner or later also have a further impact on most of the manufacturing sectors.
 For example, with the complete stand still of the tourism and travel industry, which is one of the largest industries in most countries and comprises more than 10% of global GDP it is still unclear how many of the businesses will still be out there in the coming months.
 Altogether it affects millions of companies and small business owners globally who are experiencing a major financial blow with millions upon millions of jobs that will be lost in the near future as it is unlikely for the tourism and travel industry to bounce back to what is was when the lockdowns and curfews are lifted and borders finally open so that people are able to travel to a foreign country.

 These unexpected high unemployment rates in most countries will consequently cause a significantly diminished demand for countless products and services worldwide.
-Most major international airlines have already cancelled their orders for new airplanes over the past weeks and they don’t expect that they will have a need for new ones in the foreseeable future.
+Most major international airlines had already cancelled their orders for new airplanes in 2020 and they don’t expect that they will have a need for new ones in the foreseeable future.
 Those companies in the aerospace manufacturing industry, including the ones down their supply chains won’t be able to keep their full workforce employed in the long run either, even with the concessions of governments to bail them out as it must be clear at this point that such significant cash injections cannot go on forever and throughout all industries.

 And it won’t be much different in other industry sectors, such as the auto industry or the real estate market since with all the millions of jobless people around the world many will be discouraged or simply not able to afford a new car or buy a new home.
 There will be no spending power which will further worsen the economic situation and affect other industry sectors, including the finance and banking industry with additional job losses that could ultimately bring about the collapse of global economies and markets.